 If nothing else, free-range chickens are, at least, kept cage-free.
 So the label isn't meaningless, it can just be a bit misleading if you're imaging chickens roaming through pastures or bopping around the barnyard to their own tune.

 Where to Buy Free-Range Chicken

 If you're concerned with how the chicken you buy was raised, the best way to seek out local or regional farms that sell at certified farmers markets, at specialty stores or co-ops with humanely raised standards, or through CSA models.
-Some of these types of farms even host farm visits once a while so people can see just where their food comes from.
+Some of these types of farms even host farm visits once a while so you can see just where your food comes from.